voxeet/comms-uikit-react/README.md

 ## UI Kit

-DolbyIO Communications UXKit React is package for React.
-The main aim is to reduce the complexity of DolbyIO Comms API implementation in both web.
+DolbyIO Communications UIKit React is a package for React developers to build a communication application.
+The main aim of this package is to reduce the complexity of building a web application DolbyIO.

 Package consists of three basic elements: